malishav/OSCOAP/draft-selander-ace-object-security.md

 The client and server may change roles while maintaining the same security context.
 The former server will then make the request using the Sender Context, the former client will verify the request using its Recipient Context etc.

-## Security Context Derivation ## {#sec-context-est-section}
+## Security Context Establishment ## {#sec-context-est-section}

 Given a common shared secret material and a common key derivation function, the client and server can derive the security context necessary to run OSCOAP.
-The derivation procedure described here is only run once on a set of common secret material.
+The derivation procedure described here MUST not be executed more than once on a set of common secret material.

 The procedure assumes that the common shared secret material is uniformly random and that the key derivation function is HKDF {{RFC5869}}.
 This is for example the case after having used EDHOC {{I-D.selander-ace-cose-ecdhe}}.